Home > Strategy Index > Bullish Trading Strategies

 Limited Downside risk

-The bull call spread will result in a loss if the stock price declines at expiration.
+The bull call spread strategy will result in a loss if the stock price declines at expiration.
 Maximum loss cannot be more than the initial debit taken to enter the spread position.

 The formula for calculating maximum loss is given below: